paulbricman/secondbrain/_buffer.md

 ToM-based emulations are like face recognition without an account IP concerns to pause memory formation amd implants Optimizing marketing on emulations
+Misogi tweaks affordances of the world
+Technological knowledge informs affordances for tools for thought Second brain buffer is like a short term memory buffer